Writer. Director. Filmmaker.

 Not only a working creative, Sasha is also the founder and creative director at Nazza Wazza, an independent narrative driven film production company based out of Naarm/Melbourne, Australia.

 After completing and gaining his VCE certificate in 2023, Sasha has decided to pursue a further education in the film and television industry through tertiary level studies.
-He has been admitted into the Australian College of the Arts, or more commonly known as Collarts, to pursue a Bachelor of Screen & Media.
+He is currently undertaking his final year of study within the Bachelor of Screen & Media course at the Australian College of the Arts, or more commonly known as Collarts.

 Sasha has collaborated with clients nationwide to deliver content.
 Weather in the commercial and corporate space where he’s worked with notable brands & companies such as Urban.com.au, OSK Property, Melbourne Square, Traffic Radius, Vedi.io, Projects by Buxton or through collaboration on set, creating and visualising works through short films, documentaries and episodic narratives.

-Previously, Sasha undertook work experience & internship with Australia’s leading real estate listing platform, assisting the video production team at Urban.com.au to produce, distribute and edit content for clients on their platform.
+In 2022-2023, Sasha undertook work experience & internship with Australia’s leading real estate listing platform, assisting the video production team at Urban.com.au (Appartments.com.au) to produce, distribute and edit content for clients on their platform.

-Some of his most notably recognised work has been in the form of contributions within 10+ short films, creating a narrative documentary, working on a web series, creating and curating a collection of experimental narrative shorts, and working on a host of commercials and branded content.
+Some of his most notably recognised work has been in the form of contributions within over a dozen short films, multiple narrative documentaries, web series, experimental narrative shorts, advertisements, TVC’s, branded content and events.

 Sasha is currently adapting his 2022 proof-of-concept documentary “Australia A New Home”, into a short documentary production titled, Teach Me How To Cry.
 Alongside this, he is working on his next major short film, Bābā (爸爸), which will be completed as part of his graduate capstone project at The Australian College of the Arts (Collarts).